 The Company concluded that the Ionis Amendment will be accounted for as a separate contract, as the services are distinct from the Ionis Collaboration Agreement, and the price of the contract increased by an amount of consideration that reflects the Company's standalone selling price.
 The Company concluded that the option does not contain a material right.
-The Company recognized the \$0.8 million associated with the services in the initial six-month period as revenue as the underlying services were performed using a proportional performance model over the period of service using input based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time eduivalent efforts and external costs of the option in October 2022 as a separate contract.
-The Company is recognizing the \$0.8 million associated with the services for the additional six-month period as revenue as the underlying services are performed using a proportional performance model over the period of service using input services are performed using a proportional research services for an additional six months does not contain a material right, the Company accounted for Ionis' exercise of the option in October 2022 as a separate contract.
-The Company is recognizing the \$0.8 million associated with the services for the additional six-month period as revenue as the underlying services are performed using a proportional performance model over the period of service using input based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and external costs incurred to date as a percentage of total expected ful
+The Company recognized the \$0.8 million associated with the services in the initial six-month period as revenue as the underlying services were performed using a proportional performance model over the period of service using input based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and expected external costs, which best reflects the progress towards satisfaction of the performance obligation.
+As the option to perform additional research services for an additional six months does not contain a material right, the Company accounted for Ionis' exercise of the option in October 2022 as a separate contract.
+The Company is recognizing the \$0.8 million associated with the services for the additional six-month period as revenue as the underlying services are performed using a proportional performance model over the period of service using input based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and expected external costs, which best reflects the progress towards satisfaction of the performance obligation.